shariqahn/EasyEdit/README.md

 - verified that forget set has no questions about authors in the retain set - you are forgetting entire authors, not just individual questions

 ### IKE Eval
+- context is always provided for eval, even for locality w the ground truth locality answer
 1. editor.py:edit_requests
   1. edit_func
     - get a list of icl_examples for the given edit w apply_ike_to_model()